RichardBradley/liquibase.github.com/v2_upgrade.md

 ## Hibernate Integration Extracted ##

 The Hibernate integration has been moved to be a plugin rather than in the Liquibase core itself.
-If you use the Liquibase hibernate support, you'll need to add the jar from [[http://liquibase.jira.com/wiki/display/CONTRIB/Hibernate+Integration|the hibernate extension]] to your classpath.
+If you use the Liquibase hibernate support, you'll need to add the jar from [the hibernate extension](http://liquibase.jira.com/wiki/display/CONTRIB/Hibernate+Integration) to your classpath.

 ## Diff parameter naming ##